CyberFlameGO/svnpython/Doc/library/doctest.rst

 don't believe tabs should mean that, too bad:  don't use hard tabs, or write your own :class:`DocTestParser` class.

-.. versionchanged:: 2.4
-   Expanding tabs to spaces is new; previous versions tried to preserve hard tabs, with confusing results.

 ::

    >>> # comments are ignored